Pricing

 • Survey target customers: At price $X is (product)…

-• Ask for my values of $X, then plot 4 CDFs
+• Ask for many values of $X, then plot 4 CDFs

 • “Acceptably Cheap” meets “Too Expensive”: “Point of Marginal Expensiveness”